 For details of previous and upcoming lectures in the series, see Activities and Events in Philosophy.

 Every two years, LACSI organizes and hosts a conference on a topic within its fields of interest.
-The next LACSI Conference, which is scheduled for September 22-23, 2017, will be on Higher-Order Cognition.
+The next LACSI conference will be in Fall 2021.
+The topic has not yet been determined.

 Previous LACSI Conferences

 - John W. Carroll, Ph.D.
 (Arizona), Professor of Philosophy

 - Catherine M. Driscoll, Ph.D.
 (Rutgers), Associate Professor of Philosophy, Department Director of Undergraduate Advising, and Adviser in the Undergraduate Minor in Cognitive Science